luxai-qtrobot/tutorials/demos/qt_ai_data_assistant_online/README.md

 ```
 Wait a few seconds for the script to initialize and load the document.
 Once it's ready, you can begin conversing with the QTrobot.
 For example, you might ask, *"What are all your variants?"* or *"How can I program QTrobot?"* You can also ask questions unrelated to the document, such as, *"What are the official languages of Luxembourg?"*

-#### Run the QTrobot Data Assistant with your own data:
+#### Run the QTrobot Online Data Assistant with your own data:
-To run the QTrobot Data Assistant with your own data, first create a folder to store your documents:
+To run the QTrobot Online Data Assistant with your own data, first create a folder to store your documents:
 ```bash
 mkdir ~/Documents/qt-assistant-data
 ```